-This 'Way to Professional Success' handout is our first step towards helping you get the right perception.
-WPS handout is a result of not hard work but heart work by our faculty keeping you the freshmen in mind.
-I hope that this handout helps you in all your present and future endeavors.
-Regards,
+This way to professional success handout is our first step towards your right perception.
+WPS manual is a compilation of different topics by our faculty keeping the freshmen in mind to become industry-ready engineers.
+We hope this will help you in your future endeavors.

+Thanks,